Homeowners Guide

 Soil management is one way to reduce exposure to metals in your home and yard environment.
-Soil remediation is part of soil management.
+THEP soil management began in 2007 and thousands of yards have since been tested and hundreds have received soil management.

 What’s excluded?